Raven's Peak

 "Reverend, you have a visitor."

-He couldn't remember when the ritual had become his anchor.
-When penance turned from punishment to necessity.
-Of course, it hadn't always been like this.
-He remembered screaming all those years ago when first they put him in this cell; those memories were vague, though, like reflections in a dusty mirror.
+When the ritual had become his anchor, he could not say.
+When penance turned from punishment to necessity, he could not say either.
+It hadn't always been like this.
+He had screamed all those years ago when first they put him in this cell, but those memories had gone vague—reflections in a dusty mirror, flickering at the edge of recall.

 "Open D4."